thuanvnnet/Mawari-Guardian-Node/README.md

-# Mawari Guardian Node Setup Guide (Updated September 2025)
+# Mawari Guardian Node Setup Guide

 This guide provides a detailed, step-by-step walkthrough for setting up a Mawari Guardian Node on the testnet, based on the latest official documentation.
 The installation process has been significantly updated.